-If you haven't been feeling like yourself, or you have resorted to coping in some not-so-healthy ways (over-eating, drinking, shopping, etc.), you're far from alone.
-Crisis fatigue — a.k.a. the effects of chronic stress hitting us like a tractor-trailer — can manifest in a multitude of ways, none of which are insignificant.
+The fact is, if you haven't been feeling like yourself or have resorted to coping in some not-so-healthy ways (over-eating, drinking, shopping, etc.), you're far from alone.
+Crisis fatigue — aka the effects of chronic stress hitting us like a tractor-trailer — can manifest in a multitude of ways, none of which are insignificant.
 Right now, it’s more clear than ever that we need smart, science-driven strategies for handling it.

-When you experience any sort of stressful event, your body automatically goes into a fight, flight or freeze response, releasing a surge of hormones that help you regain the control you feel you’ve lost, says Jennifer Tomko, LCSW, psychotherapist at Clarity Health Solutions in Jupiter, FL.
+When you experience any sort of stressful event, your body automatically goes into a fight, flight or freeze response, releasing a surge of hormones that help you regain the control you feel you’ve lost, says Jennifer Tomko, LCSW, a psychotherapist at Clarity Health Solutions in Jupiter, Florida.

-Take an everyday crisis, like forgetting your cell phone somewhere.
+Take an everyday dilemma, such as forgetting your cell phone somewhere.
 Your mind starts to race (Where could I have left it?
 What if someone took it?
 Do I have insurance?), and you frantically rush to the last place you remember having it.
 Your hormones — primarily adrenaline and cortisol — create these responses, Tomko says, and it’s likely your body tenses and heart rate jumps.

 "Our brains and bodies aren’t designed for long-term stress."

 That’s why it’s important for us to adapt (helpful change), rather than maladapt (harmful change).
-“Adaptive ways of adjusting to a crisis include: exercising, eating healthy, practicing self-care and using stress in a productive manner,” Tomko says.
+“Adaptive ways of adjusting to a crisis include exercising, eating healthy, practicing self care and using stress in a productive manner,” Tomko explains.
 “Maladaptive ways may be overeating, isolating, over-drinking, sitting in negative thoughts and catastrophizing.”